 Dental implants have forever changed the way we replace missing teeth.
 At Wanserski Dental Center for Complex Dentistry, we offer several implant-related treatments designed to restore the function and aesthetics of your smile.
 As implant specialists, we provide a supreme level of care that helps many patients experience the wonderful benefits of this revolutionary restoration.
-If you are missing one or more teeth, you too could benefit from our implant treatment.
+If you have experienced tooth loss, you too could benefit from our implant treatment.

 The Three Parts of an Implant-Supported Restoration

 Most implant-supported restorations consist of three major components: